hcarlens/DQN/README.md

 Most of the functionality is implemented in the *pytorch_rl* module, across *dqn_agent.py* (the agent) and *agent_trainer.py* (the trainer, which runs episodes and handles interaction between the agent and environment).
 In addition to this there are a few notebooks in the *nbs* folder, and a *run_training.py* script that can be used to initialise and start training an agent.

+## Requirements

+This package works with Python 3.6, 3.7, and 3.8.
+For PyTorch, it's best to install using instructions on [the PyTorch website](https://pytorch.org/) in order to get the best version for your local hardware.

 ## Installation

 You can install pytorch_rl by running `pip install .` in the repository folder.
 This will also install PyTorch, OpenAI Gym, NumPy, and matplotlib.